Prep Time: 10 Mins

-- BAKE tortillas in single layer on large baking sheet in preheated 400ºF oven for 7 to 10 minutes or until crispy.
+1. BAKE tortillas in a single layer on a large baking sheet in preheated 400ºF oven for 7 to 10 minutes or until crispy.

-- For Sunny-Side Up, Over-Easy or Over-Hard Eggs: HEAT half of the butter in large nonstick skillet set over medium-high heat until just melted.
+2. For Sunny-Side Up, Over-Easy or Over-Hard Eggs: HEAT half the butter in a large nonstick skillet over medium-high heat until just melted.
 BREAK 4 eggs and slip into skillet 1 at a time.
 Immediately reduce heat to low.

-- COOK eggs for about 5 minutes or until whites are completely set and yolks begin to thicken but are not hard.
-SERVE as is or flip eggs over carefully and cook to desired doneness.
-SPRINKLE eggs lightly with salt and pepper.
-(Repeat with remaining butter and eggs, or prepare all 8 eggs at once in 2 large nonstick skillets or on one large flat griddle.)
+3. COOK eggs about 5 minutes or until whites are completely set and yolks begin to thicken but are not hard.
+SERVE as is or flip eggs carefully with turner and cook second side to desired doneness.
+SPRINKLE eggs lightly with salt and pepper if desired.
+(Repeat method with remaining butter and 4 eggs, or prepare all 8 at once in 2 large nonstick skillets or on one large flat griddle.)

-- SPREAD warm refried beans evenly over tortillas.
-SPOON tomatillo salsa over half the tortillas and tomato salsa over remaining tortillas.
+4. SPREAD warm refried beans evenly over tortillas.
+SPOON tomatillo salsa over half the tortillas and tomato salsa over remaining half.
 TOP each tortilla with 1 fried egg.
-TRANSFER one of each salsa-topped tortillas to 4 dinner plates and garnish with red onion and cilantro.
+TRANSFER one of each salsa-topped tortilla to 4 dinner plates and garnish evenly with red onion and cilantro.
 Serve immediately.

-Tip: Mix 1/4 cup regular sour cream or light sour cream with 1 tbsp. fresh lime juice for drizzling over eggs.
+Tip: Mix 1/4 cup regular sour cream or light sour cream with 1 Tbsp. fresh lime juice for drizzling over finished huevos divorciados.
 Or garnish with chopped avocado and lime wedges.

 Tip: Prepare recipe with refried black beans instead of the pinto beans if desired.

-Fresh eggs produce the best-looking fried eggs – a compact oval with a thick white and a high centered yolk.
+Fresh eggs produce the best-looking fried egg – a compact oval with a thick white and a high centered yolk.